Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_26_developer_best_practices/guide.en-gb.md

 ### ReadPreference and WriteConcern

 [ReadPreference](https://www.mongodb.com/docs/manual/core/read-preference/) controls how MongoDB clients direct read operations to the members of a replica set.
 It determines which member of the replica set will be used for read operations.
-Here are the types of ReadPreference:

 [WriteConcern](https://www.mongodb.com/docs/manual/reference/write-concern/) describes the level of acknowledgment requested from MongoDB for write operations.
 It ensures data durability and consistency by specifying how many members of the replica set must acknowledge the write.

-For more information refer to the following [documentation](https://github.com/ralphsawaya/ovh/blob/main/MongoDoc/mongodb_08_Read%20performance%20%26%20write%20concerns/guide.en-gb.md#introduction).
+For more information refer to the following [documentation](/pages/public_cloud/public_cloud_databases/mongodb_24_read_preference_and_write_concern).

 ### Leverage MongoDB Change Streams